-- including whether there is a requirement for the firm to report to the person or persons who made the appointment or, in some cases, to regulatory authorities; and - (b) The possibility of withdrawing from the engagement or from both the engagement and the client relationship.
+- (a) The professional and legal responsibilities that apply to the circumstances, including whether there is a requirement for the firm to report to the person or persons who made the appointment or, in some cases, to regulatory authorities; and - (b) The possibility of withdrawing from the engagement or from both the engagement and the client relationship.
 (Ref: Para.
-A22-A23) - 28D-1.
-For audits of financial statements, where the auditor ceases to hold office as statutory auditor, or ceases to be eligible for appointment as a statutory auditor, 3e the firm shall provide the successor statutory auditor with access to all relevant information concerning the entity, including information concerning the most recent audit.
-3h (Ref: Para.
+A22-A23) - 28-1.
+For audits of financial statements, where the auditor ceases to hold office as statutory auditor, or ceases to be eligible for appointment as a statutory auditor,^{3f} the firm shall provide the successor statutory auditor with access to all relevant information concerning the entity, including information concerning the most recent audit.3i (Ref: Para.
 A22-1)